Join John Abbott’s Nursing Program on our beautiful lakeside campus! Preparing graduates to work as registered nurses for nearly 50 years.

 Our Nursing program is renowned for its innovation in nursing education.
 We are committed to preparing our students for real-life practice in an increasingly challenging, complex healthcare system.

-The Goal of our Nursing programs is to help students meet the challenges of this demanding profession.
-Classroom and laboratory experiences including integrated simulation are combined with clinical fieldwork in Montreal-area hospitals, where students work in specialties ranging from obstetrics, pediatrics, medicine and surgery to geriatrics and psychiatry.
+In our state-of-the-art learning environment, classroom and laboratory experiences include integrated simulation, combined with clinical fieldwork in Montreal-area hospitals.
+Students practice in specialties ranging from obstetrics, pediatrics, medicine and surgery to geriatrics and psychiatry.
 The hours spent in the clinical setting gradually increase so that, by the third year, students spend much of their time in a hospital setting integrating all that they have learned.

 CEGEP-UNIVERSITY INTEGRATED NURSING PROGRAM (DEC-BN)

-This five-year Integrated Nursing program is an opportunity for eligible graduates of the DEC program to complete a bachelor’s degree in two years.
-The program builds on the college foundation and streamlines the university component.
+Our five-year Integrated Nursing program is an opportunity for eligible graduates of the DEC program to complete a bachelor’s degree in two years.
+We have a partnership with McGill University’s School of Nursing.
+Our program builds on the college foundation and streamlines the university component.